AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55231-sku-not-found-in-catalog.md

 ## Issue

-Quick order functionality displays *'the SKU was not found in the catalog'* error during product search and cart addition.
+Getting *'the SKU was not found in the catalog'* error when searching for products to add to the cart using quick order functionality.

 <u>Steps to reproduce</u>: